hans-mayer/blog/_posts/2017-06-11-stratum-0-server.markdown

 With a hardware like the Banana Pi or a Raspberry Pi one has already an interface called GPIO.
 Source code of NTP classic or NTPsec has a driver which can handle an 1PPS (one pulse per second) signal.
 The rubidium oscillator delivers a 10 MHz sinus wave.
 To get a 1PPS you need a divider by 10^7.
 All together 3 components.

-* Banana Pi M1 micro computer with Linux
+* Banana Pi M1 micro computer with GNU/Linux
 * 10 MHz oscillator EFRATOM LPRO-101
 * divider by 10^7